-Subcomponent 2.1: Temporary social assistance support.
+- Subcomponent 2.1: Temporary social assistance support.
 This subcomponent will provide financing to the GMI program to reduce the financial burden on the less well-off caused by the COVID-19 pandemic and enable them to observe social distancing and support the overall health response.
 The financing will ensure the maintenance and expansion of GMI benefits for existing and new beneficiaries for 6-9 months.
 The coverage will be expanded to those who did not receive social transfers before the pandemic, but who have become eligible for GMI support since the crisis hit primarily persons whose employment was terminated but who are not eligible for unemployment benefits; individuals and households who previously engaged in the informal economy; and other vulnerable groups at risk of falling into poverty.
 The GMI program expansion will include the elimination or adjustment of the eligibility criteria that apply in normal circumstances but are not relevant in an emergency for all new applicants (e.g., a 12-month ban for applying and awarding of GMI, vehicle possession, and real estate property; relaxation of the 3-month rule for income assessment).
 In-kind support (e.g., packages of basic food and hygienic products) will be provided to beneficiaries of means-tested programs.
 Delivery of basic packages is expected to further reinforce social distancing measures so that beneficiaries will not need to leave the house to seek necessities.
-Using the beneficiary information from the Cash Benefits Management Information System (CBMIS), the project will conduct several rounds of phone surveys of social assistance beneficiaries to assess the impact of the COVID-19 pandemic on vulnerable households and on their needs.
+Using the beneficiary information from the Cash Benefits Management Information System (CBMIS), the project will conduct several rounds of phone surveys ofsocial assistance beneficiaries to assess the impact of the COVID-19 pandemic on vulnerable households and on their needs.
 This will help to tailor future policy interventions on building household resilience and to monitor the project's overall impact.
-The GMI cash transfers will be implemented using the Treasury system and existing CBMIS platform under the MLSP to ensure efficient response and fast disbursments.
-Registration requirements for new beneficiaries of the temporary cash assistance will be online applications.

-• Subcomponent 2.2: Temporary unemployment insurance support.
+The GMI cash transfers will be implemented using the Treasury system and existing CBMIS platform under the MLSP to ensure efficient response and fast disbursments. - Subcomponent 2.2: Temporary unemployment insurance support.
 This subcomponent will finance additional income support to workers who have been deregistered by their employers in the records held by the Employment Agency and who access unemployment insurance benefits.
 The Government measure is to provide a cash benefit to those who have lost their jobs because of the crisis, in an amount equal to 50 percent of their average salary in the last 12months for a period of up to 6months, proportional to the number of years in employment.
 The project will cover these costs for 4 of the 6 months.
 The number of applications or changes in the unemployment insurance financing needs may change the timeline of support.
 The capacity of the Employment Agency of the Republic of North Macedonia to manage the unemployment insurance scheme will be strengthened to enable it to respond to surge demand for its services, including the notification of unemployment status and processing of payments.
-Any waiting periods will be lifted, the deregistration process will be facilitated by remote channels to enable social distancing, and procedures will be streamlined to reduce waiting times.
+Any waiting periods will be lifted, the deregistration process will be streamlined to reduce waiting times.